I. Purpose

 - Behavioral Difficulties

-- Behavioral support initiated by administrators, coordinators, and or school counselors will include a parent conference, strategic intervention provided by the SIT/SST, and a written action plan.
+- Behavioral support initiated by administrators, coordinators, and or school counselors will include a parent conference, strategic intervention provided by the SIT/SST and written action plan.

-- Whenever it is determined that a student is in need of behavioral intervention, written notification of that determination will be provided to the parents/guardians.
+- Whenever it is determined that a student needs behavioral intervention, written notification of that determination will be provided to the parents/guardians.

-- The SIT/SST will reconvene as appropriate to discuss the students’ progress.
+- The school SIT/SST will reconvene as appropriate to discuss students’ progress.

 - Behavioral Withdrawal

-- If substantial improvement has not been made on a student’s behavior plan, the Principal shall consult with the program coordinator to make a decision regarding the student’s status in the program and notify the parent, Instructional Director, and Pupil Accounting and School Boundaries of the decision, as needed.
+- If substantial improvement has not been made on a student’s behavior plan, the principal shall consult with the program coordinator to make the decision regarding the student’s status in the program and notify the parent, Instructional Director, and Pupil Accounting of the decision, as needed.

-- If a behavioral withdrawal is the recommendation of the Principal and program coordinator, documentation to include progress monitoring notes, and all other documentation must accompany the written request for removal from the program and be forwarded to the Chief of School Support and Leadership/ designee for review and a decision.
+- If withdrawal is the recommendation of the principal and program coordinator, documentation to include progress monitoring notes, and all other documentation must accompany the written request for removal from the program and be forwarded to the Instructional Director and Chief of School Support and Leadership.

 - If withdrawal is recommended and approved by the Chief of School Support and Leadership, the principal will send a copy of the withdrawal letter to the Department of Pupil Accounting.